The Best Times To Visit Glacier National Park, Montana

 The first week of July through early September is the best time to visit for most people.
 The roads and stores are open, the waterfalls are pumping with crystal clear water and the weather in Glacier (insert link) is fine.
 Of course, this is also the most crowded time of the year to visit so you’ll need to expect more traffic and encounter more hikers on popular trails.
 Also, make sure you’ve reserved your ticketed entry so you can access the park during this peak window.

-What to Know About Glacier Weather, Closures and Other Seasonal Factors
+What to Know About Glacier Weather, Closures, and Other Seasonal Factors

 Weather

-Perhaps the most important factor for timing your trip is the XYZ weather in Glacier (link?).
-The best weather is from late June through the first week of September when you’ll find temperatures in the 70’s and 80’s with relatively little rainfall.
-In particular, we love June and July because the surroundings are still green and lush from the spring rains.
-In April and May you can expect cool temperatures and rains that make for incredible waterfalls and rushing rivers.
-Mid-September and October bring crisp temperatures that will typically be in the 60’s and 50’s during the day and may drop below freezing at night.
-Make sure to always check conditions before your visit as the temperatures and weather patterns are constantly changing.
+April and May you can expect cool temperatures and rains that make for incredible waterfalls and rushing rivers.
+Mid-September and October bring crisp temperatures that will typically be in the 60s and 50s during the day and may drop below freezing at night.
+Make sure to always check current conditions before your visit as the temperatures and weather patterns are constantly changing.

 Roads & Openings

 Another important consideration is when the Going-To-The-Sun Road opens.
 This drive over the continental divide is iconic and dependent on the depth of the snowpack.
 While there is not a set date each year, the road typically opens during the last two weeks of June.
 Get updates on the progress of the road opening and other key information on closures.
-But, even when the road is not open and Logan Pass is inaccessible, you can still access Lake Mcdonald in West Glacier, East Glacier and St. Mary on the east side of the Park that will make your visit worthwhile.
+But, even when the road is not open and Logan Pass is inaccessible, you can still access Lake Mcdonald in West Glacier, East Glacier, and St. Mary on the east side of the Park which will make your visit worthwhile.

 Glacier Entry Ticket